azhar-ntu/ci-neo4j-moviedb/README.md

 ## Logging

 The API logs important events to a file named `api_log.txt`.
 Check this file for debugging information and to monitor API activity.

-## Security Considerations

-- This API doesn't include authentication.
-In a production environment, you should implement proper authentication and authorization.
-- Be cautious with the TMDB API key.
-Don't expose it in client-side code or public repositories.
-- Consider implementing rate limiting to prevent abuse of the API, especially for endpoints that interact with external services like TMDB.

-## Contributing

-Feel free to fork this project and submit pull requests with any enhancements.

-## License

-[Specify your license here]